 - Use the velcro straps on the inner surface to secure the bags to the rack so they do not shift or move as much when loaded.

-- Another point of adjustment, is the velcro connecting each side to the other.
-If you adjust this properly it will result in a better more secure fit and support or redirect some of the weight.
-Some Ride1UP owners stash a rain jacket, lock, or other items in this space below the panniers to keep things hidden or protected in the rain (Some models sold in 2020 and prior do not have this feature to detach, but still have straps to increase tension).
+- Another point of adjustment is the velcro connecting each side to the other.
+If you adjust this correctly, it will result in a more secure fit and support or redirect some of the weight.

-Some people wonder why the panniers sit so high on the rack.
-This is to avoid not only heel strike, but also to keep heavy cargo away from the rear derailleur.
-If you have ever experienced heel strike, you know annoying it can be.
-Hopefully your panniers are up and away from your heel.
-Additionally you can use a bungie or strap to secure something to the rack underneath the cover of the pannier.
+The panniers sit high on the rack, as shown below.
+This is to avoid heel strikes, and also keep heavy cargo away from the rear derailleur.
+Additionally, you can use a bungie or strap to secure something to the rack underneath the cover of the pannier.

 Hooks & Clips

-The 500 Series Rack diameter is 16mm - There are many options out there, but this one fits up to 16mm racks: 6-16mm pannier hook
+There are many options out there, but this one fits up to 16mm racks: universal pannier hooks

-If you are often loading up your panniers or saddlebags to the limit, it might be best to go with a metal J hook.
+If you are often loading up your panniers or saddlebags to the limit, it might be best to go with a metal J hook, as shown below:

-Alternatively, if you have a rack with 10mm diameter rails please check out Universal Pannier and their 3-D printed replacement hooks.
+Please check out Universal Pannier and their 3-D printed replacement hooks.
 You can purchase new ones on their website.
-You can purchase slightly cheaper versions with cosmetic blemishes on their ebay store.
+You can purchase slightly cheaper versions with cosmetic blemishes on their eBay store.
 Lastly, here is their installation guide.

 Bungee Repair or Replacement